 Quirky Border Section

 The Northwest Angle of Minnesota has the oddest shape.
 The Northwest Angle covers an area of the United States that is 596 square miles, 473 of which are water.
-This area is the northernmost point in the continental United States.
+This area is the northernmost point in the contiguous United States.

 The quirky shape of the Northwest Angle of Minnesota is the result of geography and poor surveying.